Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Verification Experiments

 \subsection{Extensions}

-\textbf{Combined method.} From Sections \ref{sec::thmmargin} and \ref{sec::thmtemp}, we observe that margin tuning and temperature scaling eliminate the effects of difficult-to-learn examples in different ways.
+\textbf{Combined method.} From Sections \ref{sec::thmmargin} and \ref{sec::thmtemp}, we observe that margin tuning and temperature scaling eliminate the effects of difficult examples in different ways.
 Therefore, it is natural to combine the two methods, and see if the combined method could reach better performances.

-As shown in Table~\ref{tab:combined}, the first line reports the result of SimCLR.
-The second line shows the result of using margin tuning .
-The third line shows the result of using temperature scaling.
-The fourth line shows the result of using the combined method which yields a 1.6\% performance improvement on CIFAR-10, a 4.9\% performance improvement on CIFAR-100 and a 15.0\% performance improvement on TinyImagenet compared to the baseline method.
+It can be observed from Table~\ref{tab:combined} that the combined method yields a 1.6\% performance improvement on CIFAR-10, a 4.9\% performance improvement on CIFAR-100 and a 15.0\% performance improvement on TinyImagenet compared to the baseline SimCLR.
 The improvement surpasses that achieved by using only margin tuning or temperature scaling.
 The combined method on the Mixed CIFAR-10 datasets also achieves performance improvements consistently as shown in Section~\ref{combined_mixcifar}.
+The complete algorithm is presented in Algorithm \ref{'algo:train'}.

 \textbf{Alternative contrastive learning paradigm.} We delve deeper into the scalability of our methods across various self-supervised learning paradigms.
 Results in Table~\ref{tab:mocozw} demonstrate consistent performance enhancements comparable to those achieved by SimCLR on the MoCo on CIFAR-10.